Sairaj213/ViT-Autoencoder/README.md

 ├── train.py                # Handles the model training loop and saving logic ├── evaluation.py           # Functions for visualizing results and calculating metrics ├── requirements.txt        # Project dependencies
-├── sample_image.jpg        # A sample image for evaluation
 └── README.md               # This file
 ```